-On March 31, 2010, the Company and Blue Sky Uranium Corp. ("Blue Sky") collectively entered into a sale agreement with an officer and director of the Company to sell their shares held in Grosso Group Management Ltd., ("Grosso Group") for proceeds of \$1.
 On April 1, 2010, the Company entered into a Management Services Agreement ("Agreement") with Grosso Group to provide services and facilities to the Company.
 Grosso Group provides its member companies with administrative and management services.
 The member companies pay monthly fees to Grosso Group on a cost recovery basis.
 The fee is based upon a pro-rating of Grosso Group's costs including its staff and overhead costs among the member companies.
 The initial fee based on expected usage is \$50,000 per month.
 This fee is reviewed and adjusted quarterly based on the level of services required.
-The Agreement expires on December 31, 2012.
+The Agreement expired on December 31, 2012 and was automatically renewed for a period of two years pursuant to the terms of the Agreement.
 The Agreement contains termination and early termination fees in the event the services are terminated by the Company.